Dayton, Ohio, the Birthplace of Aviation and So Much More, is a fabulous family destination!

 Come experience all of the FREE attractions and learn about famous Daytonians - Wilbur & Orville Wright who invented flight.

-- The Dayton Aviation Heritage National Historical Park!
-Betcha didn’t know Dayton boasted a National Park?!
-Explore the sites of the Dayton Aviation Heritage National Historical Park to learn all about Dayton’s Wright Brothers and their childhood friend, Paul Laurence Dunbar the first internationally recognized African American poet and writer.
+The Dayton Aviation Heritage National Historical Park!
+Explore the sites of the Dayton Aviation Heritage National Historical Park to learn all about Dayton’s Wright Brothers and their childhood friend, Paul Laurence Dunbar, the first internationally recognized African American poet and writer.
 Talk with the National Park Rangers.
 Earn a Junior Park Ranger badge.
 Learn through movies and fun interactive displays at the Park’s two FREE Interpretive Centers---The Wright Cycle Company and Wright-Dunbar Interpretive Center and the Huffman Prairie Flying Field Interpretive Center.
 Try your hand at the FREE Wright Flyer Flight Simulator and stand on the hallowed grounds of Huffman Prairie Flying Field where the Wright Brothers “truly learned to fly!”
 You can also see the original 1905 Wright Flyer III—the only plane to be named a National Historic Landmark---at the Wright Brothers Aviation Center at Carillon Historical Park.
 Explore the Paul Laurence Dunbar House to learn about this famous African-American poet and writer and friend of the Wrights.

-- Make It A Game!
+Make It A Game!
 The world’s aviation story is not complete without a visit to Dayton, the Birthplace of Aviation.
 Have fun racing to Dayton’s Amazing Aviation Places to earn your very own Wilbear Wright Aviator Teddy Bear!
-A great way for the family to explore the Dayton aviation sites is to pick up a Wilbear Passport Brochure at any of the 16 area aviation sites.
+Pick up a Wilbear Passport Brochure at any of the 16 area aviation sites.
 Simply visit 7 of the sites, have your passport stamped and we’ll mail you your very own Wilbear Wright Aviator Teddy Bear!
 Each family member can earn a bear and there is not a time limit on completing you passport.
 Note—you can achieve 7 stamps in one day but we recommend at least two days.

 And, Dayton offers much more than aviation!